liambambery23/The_Bad_Movie_Challenge/README.md

 ## User Story
 AS A USER, WHEN:
-- I put in my log in credentials, I taken to my profile
-- I put a movie title search, I get back a movie poster that I can put into my watched or challenge list
-- As I complete movies on my challenge list, I can click on Charity of the Month donation link to give my donation of choice
+-- I put in my log in credentials, I taken to my profile -- I put a movie title search, I get back a movie poster that I can put into my watched or challenge list -- As I complete movies on my challenge list, I can click on Charity of the Month donation link to give my donation of choice

 ## Installation
-No installation is required to run application, just follow the [LiveLink]().
+No installation is required to run application, just follow the [LiveLink](https://project22sample.herokuapp.com/login). <br/>
 For developer inquisitiveness, clone repo by running the following commad line in your terminal/git bash:
 `git@github.com:ifeasome/The_Bad_Movie_Challenge.git`.